 Want fresh greens in the summer?
 You can have it with this hot weather spinach.
 This is a twining vine, so be sure and give it a trellis to climb on.
 It is also very ornamental, with a pretty red stem and dark green foliage.

 That’s right, I said tomatoes.
 If you didn’t get these planted in time for a summer harvest, or if you want to ensure a bumper crop in the fall, you can replant tomatoes in the summer.
-For best results, be sure and get these in the ground before the 4th of July.
+You can plant tomato plants all summer long but for best results, try to get these in the ground before the 4th of July.
 There are many varieties like Heatwave and Phoenix that were bred to be super heat-tolerant, but I have done just as well with standard varieties like Early Girl and Celebrity.
 Cherry tomatoes are a good option, too.

 Hopefully, you’ll find my ideas useful for your garden.
 If you get a game plan and follow my advice, you can keep your garden productive year-round.
-I’ll be back with more tips really soon, and until then, Happy Gardening!
+Happy Gardening!